my-knowledge-base-123/development-standards/vue-js/project-initialisation-guide.md

 })
 ```

-If cannot find module 'path' or its corresponding type declarations
+If you cannot find module 'path' or its corresponding type declarations

 ```shell
 $ npm i @types/node -D